microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 Gregsonian attended Build 2020. _It was super effective._

 I stayed up pretty late for this.
 It's amazing what techs-citement can do to keep you up so long since the day before.

 ---
+// Hello world from Germany - this is Haiko Hertes, MVP for Cloud and Datacenter Manangement.
+As I'm definitly no Developer, this is my first Build conference!

+---
 # Jeet was in MS Build 2020